 Here at soak.com, we know the importance of finding a sink that suits your needs perfectly, whether that’s style or design.
 Check out our handy guide to find your perfect match.

 Posted by: Sunny, 03rd April 2019

-What size basin should I buy?
+What size sink should I buy?

-Chances are you’ll be looking for a basin mixer tap to install in the basin.
+Chances are you’ll be looking for a sink mixer tap to install in the basin.
 Mixer taps combine both hot and cold water so that it’s easier to find the perfect temperature.
 Single mixer taps also offer a more modern design to keep in trend with contemporary styles.
-However, if it’s a traditional style that catches your eye then you may want to consider a basin that offers two tap holes.
+However, if it’s a traditional style that catches your eye then you may want to consider a sink that offers two tap holes.

 Wall Hung Basins

 Wall hung basins are a great choice if you’re working with a small space.
 They attach to the wall which allows you to utilise the space underneath the sink.
 It’s important to remember that with wall mounted basins, the pipework underneath the sink will be exposed and visible.
 This doesn’t need to be unsightly, however, so investing in chic chrome basin wastes and bottle traps can turn it into a stylish addition.
 You can browse our selection of wall mounted basins, here.

 Counter Top Sinks

 The bathroom is an area of the home where space is usually at a premium.
 Installing a counter top sink is a handy way to utilise space as there’s no need to fix a pedestal.
 A counter top sink also has the added advantage of bringing a super stylish, modern edge to your bathroom.
 As it looks as if the sink has simply been placed on the countertop or vanity unit, it leaves your bathroom with a minimalistic, orderly finish and plenty of space for furniture and storage.
 If you’re looking to breathe some life back into your bathroom with a counter top sink, you can view our range, here.